artivis/manif/paper/paper.md

 # Summary

-A Lie group is an old mathematical abstract object dating back to the XIX century, when mathematician Sophus Lie laid the foundations of the theory of continuous transformation groups.
+`manif` is a micro Lie theory library targeted at state estimation in robotics application.
+With a single dependency on [@eigenweb] and a requierement on c++11 only it is developped as a header-only library making it easily integrable to existing project.

 There has been a remarkable effort in the last years in the robotics community to formulate estimation problems properly.
 This is motivated by an increasing demand for precision, consistency and stability of the solutions.
 Indeed, a proper modeling of the states and measurements, the functions relating them, and their uncertainties, is crucial to achieve these goals.
-This has led to designs involving what has been known as ‘manifolds’, which in this context are no less than the smooth topologic surfaces of the Lie groups where the state representations evolve.
-Relying on the Lie theory we are able to construct a rigorous calculus corpus to handle uncertainties, derivatives and integrals with precision and ease.
-Typically, these works have focused on the well known manifolds of rotation SO(3) and rigid motion SE(3).
+It has led to problems formulation involving what has been known as ‘manifolds’, which in this context are no less than the smooth topologic surfaces of the Lie groups where the state representations evolve.

-`manif` is a micro Lie theory library targeted at state estimation in robotics application.
-With a minimal dependency on [@eigenweb] and a requierement on c++11 only it is developped as a header-only library making it easily integrable to existing project.

-# Manif
+The `manif` library has been developped to make easily accessible the most common operations on Lie groups in state estimation.

-The `manif` library design is similar to that of [@eigenweb].
-All Lie group classes defined in `manif` have in common that they inherit from a templated base class.
+Its design is similar to that of [@eigenweb] so that all Lie group classes defined in `manif` have in common that they inherit from a templated base class using static polymorphism.
+This allows for the possibility the write generic code without paying the price of pointer indirection.

-The `manif` library is mathematically grounded in [@Sola18] and often refers to it in it documentation especially for mathematical developments.
+The library is mathematically grounded in [@Sola18] and often refers to it in it documentation especially for mathematical developments.

 # Related work